 For my submission, I decided to try my hand at the “sweet” category.
 These chocolate adzuki bites are the result – not bad, if I do say so myself!

 First and foremost, they don’t taste like beans, so don’t sweat that.
 The adzuki really just adds a nice creamy texture to them, but what you taste is the chocolate and nuts.

-These are super easy to make – just take about a half cup of dried adzuki beans and boil them in maybe 3 or 4 cups of water (just cover them by a couple inches and make sure they don’t boil down too dry) for an hour or so, until they are nice and soft.
+Second, these are super easy to make.
+Just take about a half cup of dried adzuki beans and boil them in maybe 3 or 4 cups of water (just cover them by a couple inches and make sure they don’t boil down too dry) for an hour or so, until they are nice and soft.

 (That’s more than a half cup worth of beans, I made a full cup since I didn’t know how many I’d need for the recipe.)

 Blend 3/4 cup of cooked beans, 3/4 cup of pecans, 6 or so dates, 1/4 cup cocoa powder, and a 1/4 tsp each of vanilla extract and salt together until nice and creamy.

 It may take a minute or two.
 If it’s too dry you can add a splash of rice milk but it’s not really necessary.
 You’ll end up with this great creamy mixture: